brahle/advent-of-code-2019/Readme.md

 it will interpret a variable with a missing `$` as a string and `$arr[0]` as `"${arr[0]}[0]"`...

-After a fairly long slog of about an hour, I was able to finally get the first part to work correctly.
+After a fairly long slog, about an hour, I was able to finally get the first part to work correctly.
 I thought part 2 was now going to be a piece of cake, but boy was I wrong.
 The new opcodes weren't that difficult to implement, however, there were a few nuances about when to use the immediate mode and when the positional.
 I had to go through all of the examples to figure it out fully.

-After about 20 minutes of work on the second problem, my code was working for all small examples from the input.
-I ran it on the actual input, got a solution, submit it and...
+After about 20 minutes of work on the second problem, my code was working for all of the test examples from the input to both todays task and the day 2 challenge.
+I ran my solution on the actual input, got a solution, submitted it and...
 Wrong answer.

 Hm, that was weird.
 I must have had a bug somewhere...
 I spot an instance where I used `resolve` for the parameters and I really shouldn't have done so.
 I ran